lyndon025/playtested/src/content/article/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo.md

 ---
-title: "Survival of the FATTEST | Full Review - Tumbling Zoo-rock it (Demo)"
+author: lyndonguitar
+category: Review
-description: "Tumbling Zoo-rock it is a fun cute casual game where animals chase each other, bump each other, and eat each other.
-Wait, doesn’t this happen in real life too?"
+description: Tumbling Zoo-rock it is a fun cute casual game where animals chase each other, bump each other, and eat each other.
+Wait, doesn’t this happen in real life too?
+featured: false
 pubDate: 2023-03-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tumbling-zoo-rock-it(demo)"]
+tags:
-featured: false
+- taptap
+- tumbling-zoo-rock-it(demo)
-thumb: "/images/reviews/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-0.avif"
+thumb: /images/reviews/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-0.avif
+title: Survival of the FATTEST | Full Review - Tumbling Zoo-rock it (Demo)
 ---

 <div class="gallery">